 - 100 ml (⅖ cup) pure maple syrup

 - 140 g (⅔ cup) soft brown sugar, or coconut sugar

 - 280 g (2 ¼ cups) plain flour, OR 240g/2 cups if using almond butter

 - 1 tablespoon baking powder

 - ½ teaspoon sea salt

-- Place the muffins in an airtight container and store them at room temperature for up to a week.
+- Storage: Place the muffins in an airtight container and store them at room temperature for up to 5 days or in the fridge for up to a week.
+Let them sit at room temperature for an hour before serving if stored in the fridge.
 You can freeze them in an airtight container and defrost them for a couple of hours before serving.You can also gently warm the muffins in the oven to get them back to tasting like they're been freshly baked!

 - Some white sugar in the US is not vegan, if in doubt use organic sugar.